25Nov

 Translating Game Narratives

-Maintaining Tone and Character Voice
+and Maintaining Tone and Character Voice

 Game scripts are often packed with personality, emotion, and backstory.
 Simply translating words can strip away those nuances.
 A good localization team works closely with the original script to retain character tone, speech patterns, and humor, adapting them to suit the target culture.